Quark: What Nutritional Benefits Does It Provide?

 The Word 'Protein' Hand-Written With a Blue Marker Pen.

-Quark is an excellent choice for anyone looking to up their protein uptake, and it offers one of the best sources of dairy protein.
+Quark is an excellent choice for anyone looking to increase their protein intake.
+It is one of the most protein-dense dairy products available.

-Compared to other sources of cheese, quark is among the most protein-dense options.
+Compared to other types of cheese, quark is among the most protein-rich options.

-The table below shows the relative protein density of quark compared to skim milk, Cheddar cheese, and Greek yogurt per 100 grams (2, 3, 4, 5);
+The table below shows the relative protein density, expressed as the percentage of calories derived from protein, for quark compared to several other high-protein dairy products: skim milk, Cheddar cheese, and low-fat Greek yogurt (2, 3, 4, 5);

-For more on protein-rich dairy foods, see this complete guide to whey protein.
+For more on protein-rich dairy foods, see this comprehensive guide to whey protein.

-Key Point: Quark is a great source of protein, and it offers approximately 20 grams per 100 calories.
+Key point: Quark is an excellent source of protein, offering 14.6 grams per 100 grams for only 75 calories.

 2) Low In Lactose

-However, quark only contains three grams of lactose per 100 g (7, 8).
+In comparison, quark contains only three grams of lactose per 100 grams (2, 8).

-Researchers have demonstrated that many people with lactose intolerance issues may tolerate up to around 12 grams of lactose in one go (9).
+Researchers suggest that many individuals with lactose intolerance may tolerate up to around 12 grams of lactose in one go (9, 10).
+In this context, “tolerate” means being able to consume lactose without experiencing side effects or only experiencing very mild symptoms.

-In such individuals, quark could be a better dietary fit than milk or yogurt.
+For such individuals, quark could be a better dietary option than milk or yogurt.
+However, individuals with more severe lactose intolerance should still exercise caution about consuming quark.

-Key Point: Quark may be better tolerated than milk and yogurt for people with lactose intolerance.
+Key point: Quark may be better tolerated than milk and yogurt by people with lactose intolerance.

 Empty Plate With the Words "I'm Not Hungry" Written On it.

-On this note, research consistently shows that protein-rich foods (and diets) improve levels of satiety, and may thus help to control food intake (10, 11).
+Satiety refers to how satisfied we feel after eating without desiring to eat further.
+On this note, research consistently shows that protein-rich foods (and diets) can improve levels of satiety, and may thus help to control food intake (17, 18, 19, 20).

 With its significant protein density, quark is a very filling and satiating food choice.